-For more information on synchronization, see "Synchronizing Files Between Boot Environments" on page 370.
+For more information on synchronization, see "Synchronizing Files Between Boot Environments" on page 394.

-- 1. Log in as superuser.

-- 2. To activate the boot environment, type:
+2. To activate the boot environment, type:

-- # /usr/sbin/luactivate -s BE\name
+/usr/sbin/luactivate -s BE_name

 Forces a synchronization of files between the last-active boot environment and the new boot environment.
 The first time that a boot environment is activated, the files between the boot environment are synchronized With subsequent activations, the files are not synchronized unless you use the -s option.